luiscielak/lc-dot-com/_pages/case-study-mss.md

 ✅ Replaced paper workflows with a mobile-first digital platform ✅ Achieved 95% technician adoption in first month
-✅ Enabled real-time updates and faster dispatching
-📱 Designed for offline use, tap-friendly controls, and daily job visibility 🔍 Led research, prototyping, and system design for both dispatcher and technician views
+✅ Enabled real-time updates and faster dispatching Designed for offline use, tap-friendly controls, and daily job visibility 🔍 Led research, prototyping, and system design for both dispatcher and technician views

 👉 Read the full case study

----

-# MSS Technician Dispatch Platform

-## Modernizing Technician Dispatch: Digitizing MSS’s Logistics Operations

----
+--- -->

+### 📱 95% Mobile Adoption
+Technicians switched from paper to mobile in the first month.

+### 📄 Zero Paper-Based Dispatching
+Legacy workflows fully digitized.

+### 🔄 Real-Time Visibility
+40% faster dispatch-to-completion with live updates

+### 👆 Optimized for Field Use
+Designed for offline use, tap-friendly controls, and daily job visibility

+### TL;DR

+> Redesigned a mobile-first dispatch platform for technicians and dispatchers, replacing manual, paper-based workflows with a real-time, centralized system.
+The result: 95% mobile adoption, faster job completion, and streamlined nationwide logistics.

 ### Overview